K4liber/consistent_importing/README.md

     - `-` suffixing with a module name
     - `-` executes the entire module

-8. [not-recommended] from module import *
+8. [not-recommended] wildcard imports: from module import *
     - `+` imports only "public" objects (ignore ones starting from `_`)
     - `+` using `__all__` to specify what is imported under the asterisk `*`
     - `-` executes the entire module
     - `-` loads everything into the namespace masking attributes in a namespace -> uncertain state of the namespace.
-Could lead to potential bugs
+Could lead to potential bugs.
+Confusing both readers and many automated tools.

 9. [not-recommended] do not import from package, exporting using `__init__.py`
     - `+` shorter imports